practicalli/blog-cryogen/content/md/posts/webapp-routes-with-json.md

 ```

 ### Viewing the full Request information

 Compojure has a request dump function that gives a much nicer output than our initial request-info function.
-The dump funtion also seperates the default response keys with any additional keys provided by the URL.
+The dump function also separates the default response keys with any additional keys provided by the URL.

 ```clojure
 (:require